Reviewed June 2019

 While bleeding between periods, or intermenstrual bleeding, is common and can happen for a variety of reasons, it can be worrying, especially when you can’t see any particular cause for it.
 Most periods last for between three and five days, and the average menstrual cycle lasts 28 days.
-However, a ‘normal’ cycle length is considered to be 21 to 35 days in adults and 21 to 45 days in young teenagers.1
+However, a ‘normal’ cycle length is considered to be 21 to 34 days in adults and approximately 20 to 45 days in teenagers.1

 It is worth bearing in mind that cycle length may depend on the type of contraception a woman is using, stress levels, and lots of other factors.
 Many other aspects of a period can also vary hugely between different women, including how heavy the period is, and the symptoms experienced alongside it, including stomach cramps, and emotional symptoms.